leroy-merlin-br/garden/docs/components/glyphs.md

   </div>
 </div>

-## Customizing your own bundle
+## Customized bundle

-Garden uses [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont) to create the font, and a [PostCSS function](https://github.com/leroy-merlin-br/garden/blob/master/gulp/postcss-glyphs-css.js) to generate the .css file of it.
-You can easily customize your bundle adding/removing your glyphs on `src/glyphs`.
+Garden gathers all the SVG icons under `src/glyphs` and uses [gulp-iconfont](https://github.com/nfroidure/gulp-iconfont) to create the font file.
+With that, a [PostCSS function](https://github.com/leroy-merlin-br/garden/blob/master/gulp/postcss-glyphs-css.js) is used to generate the CSS file for that font.
+Due to this process flow, you can easily customize your bundle by adding or removing glyphs on that folder.